sourcegraph/sourcegraph-public-snapshot/doc/next/aws-oneclick.md

 # AWS One-Click Installation

-In one-click, the launch stacks below will create an instance with Sourcegraph pre-installed, security group with ports 22 and 80, and a volume with 200GB of storage.
+In one-click, the launch stacks below will create an instance with:

+- Sourcegraph pre-installed
+- security group with ports 22 and 80
+- a volume with 200GB of storage.

 You will only need to choose your VPC and SSH key-pair to get started.